 The town square today was full of agonisingly peppy teenage chuggers bounding up to strangers and saying "Hello Matey!
 Can I have a minute of your time?"
 None of the trees in the square bore any sort of plaque, blue or otherwise, recording the fact that this Elm, Beech, Oak, mighty Redwood - whatever - was the very tree to which Poddy the Poacher nailed his ear.

 This, it seems to me, is a shame.
 It's not a shame because nicking stuff is right - nicking stuff is wrong, nicking Lord and Lady Wotsit's pheasants is, quite clearly, not on.
-It's a shame, I'd say, because someone living so as to make it clear that here, here is someone who is living, this is so, frankly, unusual a thing as to be worthy of note, worthy of record.
+It's a shame, I'd say, because someone living so as to make it clear that here, here is someone who is living, this is so unusual a thing as to make it worthy of note, worthy of record.

 _________________________________________________________